Bachelor of Science (Honours) in Food Safety and Technology

 Programme Aims

-We aim to foster graduates who are skilled food technologists, food innovators and vigilant food safety officers, enabling them to become leaders in the food industry and the government to promote better and safer food to benefit the community.
+We aim to foster graduates who are skilled food technologists and food innovators and vigilant food safety officers, enabling them to become leaders in the food industry and the government to promote better and safer food to benefit the community.

-Our programme equips students with the scientific and engineering skills needed to understand, characterise and manipulate food for various applications.
-The diverse and intricate training develops students into all-round competitive graduates who lead international programmes in professional knowledge, communication skills, intellectual curiosity and social responsibility.
-The programme emphasises analytical and critical thinking abilities, creativity, problem-solving skills, teamwork and global outlook.
+Our programme equips students with the scientific and engineering skills necessary to understand, characterise, and manipulate food for a wide range of applications.
+Through diverse and rigorous training, students develop into well-rounded, competitive graduates whose abilities are benchmarked against leading international programmes.
+In addition to professional knowledge, our curriculum fosters strong communication skills, intellectual curiosity, and a sense of social responsibility.
+The programme places particular emphasis on analytical and critical thinking, creativity, problem-solving, teamwork, and a global perspective.

 Recognition and Prospects